Broken pipeline on the O'Day Creek

 (or the hidden history of O'Day Park)

-Forgive me, this page is not about the Indian River Lagoon, but instead is a true story of a pipeline leak into a Midwest stream; the O'Day Creek and the ten year battle against the Oil Company, the Missouri Department of Natural Resources, the EPA and the Office of Pipeline Safety who were determined to protect the oil giant instead of the environment.
+Forgive me, this page is not about Kennedy Space Center or the Indian River Lagoon, but instead is a true story of a pipeline leak into a Midwest stream; the O'Day Creek and the ten year battle against the Oil Company, the Missouri Department of Natural Resources, the EPA and the Office of Pipeline Safety -organizations who were determined to protect the oil giant instead of the environment.

 The page concludes with details about the costly city park created on the site on an environmental catastrophe.